Home » Easy » Repurposed Lamp Metal Plant Stand

 Let’s see how I turned these misfit lamps around.

-I sort of have this thing for cheap lamps.
-It seems I just can’t keep from buying broken lamps of all sorts.
+I have a thing for cheap lamps.
+I just can’t help myself from buying broken lamps of all sorts.

 A few of the lamps had already been painted, then put in storage and never repurposed.
-You can see tools handy for this lamp base project include vice grips, pliers, and wire snips.
+You can see tools handy for this lamp base project, including vice grips, pliers, and wire snips.

 Mix and Match Lamp Parts